 You may conduct a search in the Registry by searching by name, searching by volume/book or searching by document number.
-There are public computers available in the research room and the information is dated from 1965 going forward.
-Land records prior to 1965 can be found in hard copy indices dated back to 1760.
+There are public computers available in the research room and the information is dated from 1760 going forward.

 The Registry records are indexed by the name of the individual(s) to a transaction.
 Whether you are searching for a deed or a lien, you must have a name to begin the search.
 This applies to locating deeds, mortgagees, etc. as well as plans.
 An approximate date of the transaction would be useful, but not necessary.
 If only the property location is known, you need to contact the town or city office where the property is located to determine who the owner is.